The Mission of the Seventy-Two, 1-24

 ‘He appears to have been speaking metaphorically.
 He had a vision of the spiritual defeat of Satan which took place at the cross; and the exorcisms, the defeat of Satan’s minions, confirmed his certainty of the coming victory over their master.
 (See Rev. 12:7–10.)’
 (NBC)

-‘The “snakes and scorpions” represent the forces of evil; thanks to the work of Christ, his people can trample them underfoot and gain the victory over them.
+‘The downfall of Satan may be regarded as the decisive victory in the campaign; the campaign itself goes on.
+Hence Jesus’ further words to the exultant disciples: “I have given you authority to trample on snakes and scorpions, and to overcome all the power of the enemy; nothing will harm you” (Lk 10:19).
+The “snakes and scorpions” represent the forces of evil; thanks to the work of Christ, his people can trample them underfoot and gain the victory over them.
 The imagery may be borrowed from Psalm 91:13, where those who trust in God are promised that they “will tread upon the lion and the cobra.”‘ (HSB)

 Snakes and scorpions are apt symbols of the domain of Satan, given his intention to poison minds and impart the sting of death to those who oppose him.
 (Hendriksen)

-Lk 10:21 At that time Jesus, full of joy through the Holy Spirit, said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
-Yes, Father, for this was your good pleasure.”
+10:21 On that same occasion Jesus rejoiced in the Holy Spirit and said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and intelligent, and revealed them to little children.
+Yes, Father, for this was your gracious will.
+10:22 All things have been given to me by my Father.
+No one knows who the Son is except the Father, or who the Father is except the Son and anyone to whom the Son decides to reveal him.”

-The authenticity of this saying has been doubted.
-But if the sayings recorded in John’s Gospel are those of Jesus, as well as those recorded in the Synoptic Gospels (and we believe that they are), then we can willingly accept Luke’s ‘bolt from the Johanine blue’.
+v22 The authenticity of this saying has been doubted.
+But if the sayings recorded in John’s Gospel are those of Jesus, as well as those recorded in the Synoptic Gospels (and we believe that they are), then we can willingly accept Luke’s ‘bolt from the Johannine blue’.

-Luke 10:24 For I tell you that many prophets and kings wanted to see what you see but did not see it, and to hear what you hear but did not hear it.”
+10:23 Then Jesus turned to his disciples and said privately, “Blessed are the eyes that see what you see!
+10:24 For I tell you that many prophets and kings longed to see what you see but did not see it, and to hear what you hear but did not hear it.”

 The Parable of the Good Samaritan, 25-37